cardsorg/Elo/README.md

 ### Custom distributions
 If you just want a rating system, the above instructions will suffice.
 But Elo comes with the ability to specify an alternative probability distribution for ratings.
 The default is the logistic distribution with scale = 400 and base = 10 (instead of the constant *e*).
 Most users use this distribution, like the US Chess Federation.

 Other distributions may be specified.
 For example, the Féderation Internationale des Échecs (FIDE) uses a piecewise normal distribution and this will have to be specified if you want to rate FIDE (international chess) games.
 Inherit the `Elo::Distribution` class than override the `cdf` method (the cumulative distribution function).
-Then pass it to the system using the `initial_distribution` parameter.
+Then pass it to the `Configuration` as the second argument.
 Elo comes with the logistic and normal (Gaussian) distribution.

 ### Estimating rating difference
 Let us suppose that two players have played a series of *n* games against each other, and you wish to know the approximate Elo rating difference between the two players.
 Elo comes with a function `Elo::estimate_rating_difference()` that lets you do just that.